Illine/geomagnetic/README.md

 A root ansible folder: `./ansible`
 A playbook: `playbook.yaml`
 A file of the project variables: `project_vars.yaml`
-All templates are kept to a `tenplates` folder and also the templates divides via sub-projects
+All templates are kept to a `templates` folder.
+The templates divides via sub-projects
 All inventories have an attribute `all`
 Passwords file are kept to a `password` folder

+Liquibase templates are located to the templates folder.

+**Note** all vault.yaml (by profiles!) have same passwords!

 Ansible uses `ACTIVE_PROFILE` environment which can be: `native`, `test` or `production`.